askvortsov1/bonsai_tutorials/tutorials/snake_game/2_state_machines.md

   (model : Model.t)
   (action : Action.t)
   =
-  match action, model with
+  match action, model.status with
 ```

 `rows`, `cols`, and `color` are extra arguments that we'll pass to `apply_action` through [currying](https://dev.realworldocaml.org/variables-and-functions.html#multi-argument-functions).
 The `inject` and `schedule_event` arguments allow `apply_action` to dispatch other actions.
 Our implementation won't use them.
-The actual implementation of this function is a giant pattern match, since each action/model combo should be handled differently.
+The actual implementation of this function is a giant pattern match, since each action/status combo should be handled differently.

 If the action is `Restart`, we'll want to spawn a new snake and reset the score regardless of the current status: